People's Defense Units: 2018: Turkish military intervention

+2019: Turkish offensive into north-eastern Syria

 Women's Protection Units

 The Women's Protection Units (YPJ), also known as the Women's Defense Units, is the YPG's female brigade, which was set up in 2012.
 Kurdish media have said that YPJ troops became vital during the siege of Kobanî.
 Consisting of approximately 20,000 fighters, they make up around 40% of the YPG.